ezraroi/Human-AI-Collab/output/manuscript_sections.md

 **What it enables:**
 Internal coherence, thinkability, and the capacity to integrate experience meaningfully.
 ### THE ARCHITECTURE AS A WHOLE
-When both obstacles are removed—**sufficient safety** and **successful metabolic processing**—the latent Destiny Drive becomes **activated and phenomenologically available**.
+When both obstacles are removed—sufficient safety and successful metabolic processing—the latent Destiny Drive becomes phenomenologically articulated and available as lived directionality.
-This activation marks the shift:
+This articulation marks the shift:
 - from **fate** (reactive determination)
 - to **destiny** (agentic self-authorship)